 Another mechanic is the typical arcade “clear the stage already, jerkface” pressure.
 If you spend too much time on a single level — or too much time deciding which exits to take when the exit opens – meteors will start to drop onto the playfield, slowly at first but gradually increasing in frequency.
 When one hits the ground, it will leave a crater that will immediately stop you when you touch it. forcing you to accelerate to climb out of it.
 Just like real potholes!
-The amount of time you get on each stage varies, but it tends to be surprisingly long, allotting you a few minutes to clear each stage.
+You’re allotted two and a half minutes to clear each stage, which is surprisingly long.
 (The clock resets if you die, of course.)

 Finally, there are the gray plates.
 These make a weird sound when you run over them, and don’t disappear on first contact.
 Much like the dreaded gray blocks of Arkanoid, the gray dots take multiple passes in order to eliminate.
 How many passes they take is determined by how far along you are in the game: if you encounter them on Round 4 Gray, you only need to touch them twice, but by the time you reach the last few stages, they’ll take five passes before they’re gone.

 That should about do it for the gameplay!
 Let’s get on the road.